DESIGN SYSTEMS DESIGNER

 Dragging is fast and intuitive for small, low-risk changes, minimizing interaction cost while remaining accessible through clear affordances and keyboard support.

-Feature 1 of 6
+Pattern 1 of 3

 2.

-Medium Lists: Drag with Step-Based Controls
+Drag with Step-Based Controls

 DESIGN JUSTIFICATION